- Definition and Function

 Final Tips and Recommendations

-- The first point, you can read through the entire article and have all the information fresh in your mind.
-Then you will be able to condense it well into the abstract without forgetting something.
+- First, you can read through the entire article and have all the information fresh in your mind.
+Then you will be well able to condense the information into the abstract without forgetting important points.

-- The second point, you can design the abstract to fit around your results to demonstrate that you achieved what you hoped to.
+- Second, you can design the abstract to fit around your results — to demonstrate that you have achieved what you hoped to.

-Write in the past tense - As you conducted the research already you should refer to it in the past tense.
-Make sure you use clear and concise sentences.
+Always use past tense in your paper.
+As you have already conducted the research, you should refer to it in the past tense.
+Make sure to use clear and concise sentences.

 Research Paper Abstract Examples